leanjs/leanjs/packages/aws/README.md

 };
 ```

-Then in each micro-frontend `package.json` in your monorepo you can add the following script:
+Then in each micro-app `package.json` in your monorepo you can add the following script:

 ```
   "scripts": {